 Meet Theory Girl Erin

 Welcome to our site!
-Science belongs to everyone and that includes you.
+Physics belongs to everyone and that includes you.

-Erin graduated in 2021 with a PhD in physics from Lehigh Univeristy.
+Dr. Erin Blauvelt graduated with her Ph.D. in physics from Lehigh University in 2021.

 Scientific communication between researchers and broad audiences is also very important to her.
-At theorygirls.com you will find the science outreach podcast she has helped to co-found and some examples of how she enjoys engaging with the public about advanced physics topics.
+On this site, you will find many examples of how she enjoys engaging with the public about advanced physics topics from quirky podcasts to science fiction.

 Contact: e.k.blauvelt@gmail.com